vehutech/100DaysOfPython/Day_68/day_68.md

 ### The Quality Control Station

-In our kitchen analogy, this is like having a dedicated quality control station where every dish is automatically tested for taste, temperature, and presentation before it leaves the kitchen.
+In our analogy, this is like having a dedicated quality control station where every dish is automatically tested for taste, temperature, and presentation before it leaves the kitchen.

 ### Setting Up GitHub Actions for Django